LED/TA

 the procedure.
 Walking is permitted the same day and patients are

-discharged from the surgical center that afternoon.
+discharged from the surgical center in one hour.
 Some patients

 experience lower back muscle spasms that may last a few days following

-The primary advantage of this procedure is that there is
+Advantages The primary advantage of this procedure is that there

-of the nerves in your lower back area.
+of the nerve roots in your low back.
 Since the insertion of the

-probe does not invade the spinal canal, there is rarely any postoperative
+probe does not invade the spinal canal, there is no risk of postoperative

-scarring of the nerves.
-Additionally, because the procedure is performed
+because the procedure is performed under intravenous sedation by

 for the patient than that performed under a general anesthetic.